 The last years of his life were embittered by sickness and family troubles.
 When on 2 September, 1031, his only son, St. Emeric, lost his life on a bear hunt, his cherished hope of transferring the reins of government into the hands of a pious Christian prince were shattered.
 During his lifetime a quarrel arose among his various nephews concerning the right of succession, and some of them even took part in a conspiracy against his life.
 He was buried beside his son at Stuhlweissenburg, and both were canonized together in 1083.
 His feast is on 2 September, but in Hungary his chief festival is observed on 20 August, the day on which his relics were transferred to Buda.
 His incorrupt right hand is treasured as the most sacred relic in Hungary.

 Dear Jesus, today I call on you in a special way.
-Mostly I come asking for favours.
-Today I'd like just to be in Your presence.
-Let my heart respond to Your Love.

 To be conscious about something is to be aware of it.
 Dear Lord help me to remember that You gave me life.
 Thank you for the gift of life.
 Teach me to slow down, to be still and enjoy the pleasures created for me.
 To be aware of the beauty that surrounds me.
 The marvel of mountains, the calmness of lakes, the fragility of a flower petal.
 I need to remember that all these things come from you.

 The Word of God